Women of Color in Higher Education

 Census Overview

-According to the Census’ American Community Survey, in 2023 19.2% of the total U.S. population identified as a woman of color.
+In 2023, 19.2% of the total U.S. population identified as a woman of color.
 In total, 9.6% of the population were Hispanic or Latina women, 6.1% were Black women, 3.1% were Asian women, 0.3% were American Indian/Alaska Native women, and 0.1% were Native Hawaiian/Pacific Islander women.
-Among women of color aged 25 or over, 31.2% had earned a bachelor’s degree or higher.
-The rate for Asian women is 56.7%, for Black women it is 29.3%, for Hispanic or Latina women it is 22.9%, for Native Hawaiian/Pacific Islander women it is 21.9%, and for American Indian/Alaska Native women it is 18.4%.
-Bachelor’s degree or higher attainment is up from 23.5% in 2013 for women of color, with an average increase of 6.4 percentage points for all included racial/ethnic groups.
-Despite this increase, educational attainment for women of color in 2023 was below the national rate of 37.5% for all women.
+Among women of color aged 25 or over, 31.2% had earned a bachelor’s degree or higher, which is up from 23.5% in 2013.
+56.7% of Asian women had earned a bachelor’s degree or higher, compared to 29.3% of Black women, 22.9% of Hispanic or Latina women, 21.9% of Native Hawaiian/Pacific Islander women, and 18.4% of American Indian/Alaska Native women.
+In 2023, the percentage of women of color with a bachelor’s degree or higher was below the national rate of 37.5% for all women.